Sunday, December 31, 2017

 When working in China, I often got the question how I could “support” such a regime by living there.
 While I understood where that question was coming from, my answer has always been that more engagement is better than less.
 As long as one avoided certain delicate topics such as Tibet or the Falun Gong movement, I was in fact surprised by how open both the Chinese students and the other faculty members were about the dysfunctionality of authoritarianism.

-Now as I find myself writing about Russia, similar questions have returned.
+Now as I find myself writing about Russia (and wanting to travel there), similar questions have returned.
 However, far from discouraging me, they have made me even more convinced about the need for new positive narratives about Russia’s role in the world.
 Otherwise, just like at a preschool, if one kid is seen as a troublemaker, that may quickly become the only role that kid knows how to play.

 Labels: , , ,